 The correspondents will produce a variety of content – including written stories, photos, videos, Tweets and Facebook updates – for OaklandVoices.us, as well as the East Bay Times, and Bay Area News Group digital platforms.

 Oakland Voices correspondents will be expected to attend meetings throughout the nine-month program.
 There will be a two-day orientation at the start of the project.
 We will also hold regular, 2-hour newsroom meetings twice a month, as well as three full-day training sessions.

 Correspondents will receive a $1,000 stipend, distributed throughout the nine-month period.
-The first $200 will be paid after completing the 2-day orientation.

 You must be an East Oakland resident to apply.
 See our East Oakland map at http://oaklandvoices.us/if-you-live-here-join-us/ to find out if you live in OV’s program area.